 The family oversaw the vineyard management for several years; today they employ one of the top vineyard managers in the valley, Javier Renteria.
 Before vineyards grew here this was open pasture land.
 For several years the Sciandri Family sold fruit to several area producers.
 Tasting the wines that used grapes from their property validated the quality of their particular terroir.
 In part, this was the impetus to begin crafting their own wines.

 Ron’s focus for Sciandri was to produce only estate wines and for a number of years they did so.
-The 2006 was their first release – a 100% Cabernet Sauvignon.
-With other red varietals planted on the property they also produce a Bordeaux styled blend.
+The 2006 was their inaugural vintage – a 100% Cabernet Sauvignon.
+With other red varieties planted on the property they also produce a Bordeaux styled blend.
 In a tribute to their Italian heritage, the small block of grapes planted near their house comes from their family vineyard in Italy.
-It is very likely that some of the obscure varietals growing here are the only ones growing in all of Napa.
-One of these varietals historically only grows in and around their ancestral village in northern Italy.
-These few vines have special significance to the family, not only are they a connection to their heritage but fruit from these vines is co-fermented every year with the rest of their vineyard.
+It is very likely that some of the obscure varieties growing here are the only ones growing in all of Napa Valley.
+One of these varieties historically only grows in and around their ancestral village of Quercia in northern Italy.
+These few vines have special significance to the family, not only are they a connection to their heritage but the grapes from these vines are co-fermented every year with the rest of their vineyard.

-Despite Ron’s opposition to making wine from grapes not grown on the property – and heaven forbid…a white wine, Rebecca was instrumental in creating a Rosé and a Sauvignon Blanc.
-Over the years she learned that she could not present this idea directly to her father, but rather approached their wine maker Don – who then presented the idea to Ron as his own idea.
-Ron saw through this of course, but ultimately, he relented, and they created a Rosé from Cabernet Sauvignon grapes grown on site.
+Despite Ron’s opposition to making wine from grapes not grown on the property and heaven forbid…a white wine, Rebecca was instrumental in creating a rosé and a Sauvignon Blanc.
+Over the years she learned that she could not present this idea directly to her father, but rather approached their wine maker at the time, Don – who then presented the idea to Ron as his own idea.
+Ron saw through this of course, but ultimately, he relented, and they created a rosé from Cabernet Sauvignon grapes grown on site.
 For later vintages of the rosé, they sourced Syrah grapes.

 And if her father wasn’t interested in producing a Sauvignon Blanc, Rebecca decided that she would.
 She has earned another title in the wine world; winemaker – her first wine for Sciandri Family Vineyards was a 2016 Sauvignon Blanc.